ritish-behera/ritish-behera.github.io/_pages/about.md

 My current work focuses on designing of faster and area efficient hybrid SRAM cells with heterogeneous integration of Si and MoS2 based FETs, under the supervision of Prof. V. Narender, Dept. of ECE, NIT W.

+I am a passionate and work-driven personnel with intent to contribute to the semiconducter industry.
+My interest lies in physical designing of chips considering from placement-Routing to physical synthesis and verification.

-I would like to contribute to the semiconducter industry more specifically to the VLSI technology emphasizing on memory devices,layout designs, interconnect and parasitic modelling with hsving a strong knowledge on device physics and digital electronics.
+Further, I am a VLSI technology enthusiast emphasizing on memory devices,layout designs, interconnect and parasitic modelling with hsving a strong knowledge on semiconducter device physics and digital electronics.

 A data-driven personal website
 ======